Keerthanasampathkumar/19AI307_JAVA/Module-01/DAY-1/README.md

  ```
 /*
 Program to implement a class & objects using Java
-Developed by: Onteddu Sirisha
+Developed by: Keerthana S
-RegisterNumber: 212222230103
+RegisterNumber: 212222230066
 */
 ```